 - 1.2.4.1.
 For the Unknown Compulsory Programme, figures will be chosen from Appendix 3.
-A representative of every National Aero Club which has a pilot (or pilots) competing in Programme 2 may submit one figure with a coefficient of no less than 15 and no more than 35.
+A representative of every National Aero Club which has a pilot (or pilots) competing may submit one figure with a coefficient of no less than 15.
 A maximum of 10 figures may be submitted.
 If there are more than 10 Aero Clubs participating, the International Jury will conduct a random drawing to determine which Aero Clubs will submit figures (see 1.2.4.4.).
 Repetition of any figure with the same catalogue number is not allowed. - 1.2.4.2.
 Sequences for Programme 2 are to be composed using the 10 figures submitted by the Aero Clubs and additional figures from Appendix 3, solely to aid in composition. - a) In the selection of figures for Programme 2, there will be a limit on the number of figures selected from the following:

-Maximum of 1 figure allowed from Family 1.14-1.15, Columns 3 & 4
+Maximum of 2 figures allowed from: Family 1.6-1.11, Columns 3 & 4.